This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 1.1 Plain Fill

-The other parameters of the plain fill such as pull compensation, density, angle of stitches, etc. are:
+The other parameters of the plain fill, such as pull compensation, density, angle of stitches, etc., are:

 Effect.
-Plain Fill and Motifs Fill may be combined with additional effects like Wave, Contour fill, Radial fill, Square fill and Rounded fill.
-Parameters of Wave can be adjusted by clicking on the wave control or by pressing mouse button on parameters values.
-Wave parameters define the curve of fill rows.Radial, Square and Rounded fill effects create stitches in a spiral starting from the 'Focus Point' of the object.
+Plain Fill and Motif Fill may be combined with additional effects like Wave, Contour fill, Radial fill, Square fill, and Rounded fill.
+Parameters of Wave can be adjusted by clicking on the wave control or by pressing the mouse button on parameter values.
+Wave parameters define the curve of fill rows.
+Radial, Square, and Rounded fill effects create stitches in a spiral starting from the 'Focus Point' of the object.

-Random Broadening defines maximum random prolongation of column stitches to side.This creates ragged edges effect on lettering.
+Random Broadening defines the maximum random prolongation of column stitches to the side.
+This creates a ragged edge effect on lettering.

-Zig-Zag Underlays stabilize the fabric with a grid of loose stitches before sewing the higher density cover stitches.
+Zig-Zag Underlays stabilize the fabric with a grid of loose stitches before sewing the higher-density cover stitches.

 6. Click "Parameters > Show More Parameters"